Online learning, or e-learning, is one of the biggest revolutions in education. Students can learn anything, wherever and whenever they want.

-Similarly, as for the duration of these courses, it is very important to clearly understand how much time you will be able to spend on each course, or the specific time frame you can work on it.
+Similarly, as for the duration of these courses, it is essential to clearly understand how much time you will be able to spend on each course or the specific time frame you can work on it.

 Research a few of these questions to get better clarity

 - Can you complete the course at your own pace?